ruff27/intern-repo/4. Clean code/clean_code.md

 The test: "expect(sum("a", 3)).toBeNaN();" initially failed because JavaScript attempted to perform a string + number operation, resulting in unexpected behaviour.

 This highlighted why writing tests is useful as it exposes hidden issues early.

+#72

+Research strategies for handling errors and edge cases in code (include Guard Clauses).

+Find an existing function that doesn’t properly handle errors or invalid inputs.
+The original function in sum.js:

+"function sum(a, b) {
+  return a + b;
+}

+module.exports = sum;"

+It doesn’t check if the inputs are numbers
+"a" + 3 results in "a3" — not an error, just wrong behaviour
+undefined + 5 results in NaN
+Negative or missing values are not handled
+The function silently accepts invalid input

+Refactor the function to improve error handling. function sum(a, b) {
+  // Guard clauses for invalid inputs if (typeof a !== "number" || typeof b !== "number") {
+    throw new Error("Both inputs must be valid numbers.");
+  }

+  return a + b;
+}

+module.exports = sum;

+Write reflections in clean_code.md:
+What was the issue with the original code?

+The original sum() function did not validate input types.

+"a" + 3 → "a3"
+undefined + 5 → NaN
+true + 1 → 2 (unexpected)

+Because no guard clauses existed, any invalid input produced silent failures, which can lead to debugging issues later.

+How does handling errors improve reliability?
+Ensures the function behaves consistently
+Prevents silent failures such as "a3" or NaN
+Makes debugging easier thanks to clear error messages Protects other parts of the system from unexpected results Encourages writing safe, predictable, and clean code